 You Are Not Your Slide Deck

 I apply the same approach to executive coaching.
 You want to be seen as a leader?
 You have to act and talk like a leader, and be clear about why you are there.
-Through my work, I’ve developed a simple formula to use to make sure you show up that way…simple, but requiring a shift from “content is king.”
+Through my work, I’ve developed a simple formula to use to make sure you show up that way…simple, but requires a shift from “content is king.”
 It is so powerful that 80% of my clients get promoted or move on to a preferred position.

 Here is how it works.
-Intention is the why, content is the what, and delivery is the how.
-You have to get them all to agree with each other; the result is authenticity, trustworthiness, and executive presence.
+Intention is the why, Content is the what, and Delivery is the how.
+You have to get them all to agree with each other; the result is Authenticity, Trustworthiness, and Executive Presence.

 Let’s say you need to introduce a new project to your team and you want them to believe it’s a great opportunity.
 In fact, you are excited about it.
 You can tell them that but if you say that you’re excited with a flat, lifeless delivery, they won’t believe you!
 You must authentically feel excited and sound excited.
 And I will remind you that intention can be heard and felt even without words– If your intention isn’t clear or you have ulterior motives, people can sense it.